 I roast the butternut squash to get some caramelization, but not too much.
 You need the moisture for a lush consistency.
 I sauté shallots and jalapeño down to almost paste-like consistency, just to fully develop the sugars in the shallots and to tame the bite of the jalapeño.
 Then I went in with some of my pantry stock, more specifically items that had natural umami qualities: tamari, miso, and dijon mustard.
 These add-ins help to strike out the predominantly sweet flavour of the squash.
 The broth I used to thin the mixture was rich with shiiitake mushrooms–another savoury pal of ours.
 The nutritional yeast is the more obviously cheese-y flavoured component.
 If you’re hesitant to buy it only for this, I urge you to try it sprinkled over popcorn.
 A final addition of finely minced pickled jalapeños really balanced everything out for me.

 From here, you can go all deluxe nacho with the salty toppings and beer like me, or you could sensibly pour it over some roasted vegetables and brown rice.
 Or whatever you like!
 I’m trying leftovers on roasted cauliflower tomorrow.
-Anyway, I’m on my way to a food blogger event and an overall break in Pennsylvania this week.
+Anyway, I’m on my way to a conference and an overall break in Pennsylvania this week.
 Catch ya on the Instagrams!

 OMG VEGAN BUTTERNUT NACHO CHEESE RECIPE